d12frosted/elpa-mirror/gnu/consult-readme.txt

   with annotations, e.g., documentation strings or file information.
 The versatile Embark package provides local actions, comparable to a context menu.
-These actions operate on the selected candidate in the minibuffer or in other contexts.
+These actions operate on the selected candidate in the minibuffer or at point in normal buffers.
 For example, when selecting from a list of files, Embark offers an action to delete the file.
   Additionally Embark offers a completion system by itself through its live-updating collect buffer.
 The section [Embark integration] documents in greater detail how Consult and Embark work together.